-Find an Approved Solicitor on the First Trust Bank
+Find an Approved Solicitor on the First Trust Bank Conveyancing Panel

-Common questions asked concerning the First Trust Bank Solicitor Panel
+FAQs : The First Trust Bank Solicitor Panel

 It is usual to have concerns where there is a chain as you are unlikely to want to be too out of pocket too early (mortgage application is approx £1k, then survey/valuation, conveyancing search costs, etc).
 First you should check that your solicitor is on the First Trust Bank conveyancing panel.
 As to the next stages this very much depends on the circumstances of your case, desire for this property and on the state of the market.
 In a hot mortgage some buyers would pally for the mortgage with First Trust Bank and pay for the valuation and only if it comes back ok would they pay their solicitor to press on with searches.